Last Updated on by

 Buying Direct From Manufacturer: I made the mistake of ordering directly from the manufacturer.
 Let’s just say that order fulfillment is not their first priority.
 You also have to pay significantly extra for “shipping and handling” and even reasonable expedited shipping (think 7-10 days).
 Thankfully, Amazon has started listing the product here.

 Price: As with many home robotics, the price can be a turn-off.
-At around $400 a pop, the WinBot is a pricey investment for automating window cleaning.
+For its price, the WinBot is a pricey investment for automating window cleaning.
 However, if you are interested in a robotic window cleaner, chances are that you have some hard to reach windows or glass which would not otherwise be cleaned.
 If so, the WinBot is definitely worth the investment.
 I would NOT recommend this tool yet for homeowners with windows reachable by hand.
 UPDATE: You can now find the WinBot 7 for a very affordable price here.

 Doesn’t Run in Cold: The WinBot will not run if the outside temperature is below 40 degrees (F), which can be a problem for folks living in regions with colder weather/winter seasons.